Ahmed Taleb Ibrahimi

-He is the son of Islamic theologian and renowned scholar Bachir Ibrahimi, and served in multiple ministerial roles in Algeria from the 1960s until the late 1980s.
+Taleb Ibrahimi was the son of Islamic theologian and renowned scholar Bachir Ibrahimi, and served in multiple ministerial roles in Algeria from the 1960s until the late 1980s.
 A staunch anti-colonialist and proponent of Arab heritage through his writings and his actions, Dr. Ibrahimi was jailed by the French authorities as a militant of the FLN Party.
 He ran for president in 1999 but withdrew from the race along with all other opposition candidates hours before voting commenced, claiming electoral fraud by the army.
 In 2004, his proposed candidacy was disqualified because of alleged links with the proscribed Islamic Salvation Front (FIS).
-His platform includes moderate Islamism and adherence to free-market economics.
+His platform included moderate Islamism and adherence to free-market economics.

-Dr. Ibrahimi is the father of two sons, and currently resides in the city of Algiers, Algeria with his wife Souad.

 Early years

-Ahmed Taleb-Ibrahimi was born on January 5, 1932, in the eastern city of Setif, 220 miles off the Algerian capital.
+Ahmed Taleb Ibrahimi was born on 5 January 1932, in the eastern city of Setif, 220 miles from the Algerian capital of Algiers.
 He grew up in a family of modest means, which was yet in contrast intellectually and spiritually wealthy.
-His father, Sheikh Bachir Ibrahimi, a renowned scholar, was already fighting the French colonialism not with a military weapon but with his sharp pen and voice.
-He was Deputy President and later President of the “Association of the Oulemaa”, whose main objective was to build schools in order to inform & educate the populace, raise awareness about the Arabic heritage & a moderate Islam, and free Algeria from the shackles of colonialism.
-Because of his militant activities, the French occupiers extradited him numerous times, and assigned him under house arrest for “spreading subversion.”
+His father, Sheikh Bachir Ibrahimi, a renowned scholar, was already fighting French colonialism not with a military weapon but with his sharp pen and voice.
+He was Deputy President and later President of the “Association of the Oulemaa”, whose main objective was to build schools in order to inform and educate the populace, raise awareness about Arabic heritage and a moderate Islam, and free Algeria from the shackles of French colonialism.
+Because of his militant activities, the French occupiers extradited him numerous times, and put him under house arrest for “spreading subversion.”
 This in turn obliged the family to be scattered around the country.

-As a child and an adolescent, Ahmed quickly acquired from his father a precious knowledge and a general culture which he will later rely and build on.
-In the late 1940s, he passed his Baccalaureate exam and went on studying medicine.
-In 1954 he moved to Paris to further his medical education, and after that he earned a degree in Hematology, interning at few Parisian hospitals.
+As a child and an adolescent, Ahmed quickly acquired from his father a precious knowledge and a general culture which he would later rely and build upon.
+In the late 1940s, he passed his Baccalaureate exam and went on to study medicine.
+In 1954 he moved to Paris to further his medical education, and after that he earned a degree in Hematology, interning at a few Parisian hospitals.

 French prison until Algerian independence

 Whilst Ahmed completed his medical specialty, he was simultaneously a militant and an advocate for Algerian independence.
 With some other militants, he launched in 1952 "Le Jeune Musulman", a newspaper addressing the needs of the young generation in retrieving its identity after years of colonization.
 He was elected as the 1st president of l'UGEMA (Union Générale des étudiants Musulmans Algériens).
-Later he was appointed member of "Fédération de France", the FLN representation in France.
+Later he was appointed a member of "Fédération de France", the FLN representation in France.
 No wonder that in February 1957 he was arrested and imprisoned in Paris.
 During almost 5 years in French prisons, he developed friendship in so far as brotherhood with other inmates who will later become the elite of a free Algeria.
-In September 1961 he was liberated and spent few months overseas, among other places, in Switzerland, Tunisia, and Morocco to physically heal from illness caused by years of incarceration.
+In September 1961 he was liberated and spent a few months overseas, among other places, in Switzerland, Tunisia, and Morocco to physically heal from illness caused by years of incarceration.